Social Media and Mental Well-being

 But hey, it’s not all doom and gloom.
 Some studies say social media can mess with your head, while others point to positive outcomes.
 It’s all about how you use it.
 Moderation and being intentional about your online time seem to be the magic ingredients.
 Some apps can even help your teen focus on studying and homework.
 Parenting win!

 Signs of Social Media Addiction

-The signs of a social media addiction are: spending too much time checking and rechecking their posts online, becoming agitated when no one responds to their posts, refusing real life events such as sports and time out with friends outside the online world, becoming depressed if for some reason online access is not available for even a short amount of time and immediately checking social media responses and conversations when first rolling out of bed in the morning.
-Thankfully, new apps are developed that can assist parents in controlling and monitoring how much time is spent by their child online using social media.
-These apps include:
+The signs of a social media addiction are: spending too much time checking and rechecking their posts online, becoming agitated when no one responds to their posts, refusing real life events such as sports and time out with friends outside the online world, becoming depressed if for some reason online access is not available for even a short amount of time, and immediately checking social media responses and conversations when first rolling out of bed in the morning.

 - Social Fever.
 This app uses a timer to monitory on time and off time and can be preset to shut off access whenever access to social media needs to be disrupted.
 Parents can preset times and only allow access to social media for a certain amount of time each day.